 - Student-Centered: We encourage our students to be the best that they can be.
 We provide a diverse educational experience that promotes personal and professional growth.

-- Caring & Commitment: As a community of dedicated faculty and staff who care about student success, we produce graduates who will contribute to the well-being of the region and to the Commonwealth.
+- Caring & Commitment: As a community of dedicated faculty and staff who care about student success, we produce graduates who will contribute to the well-being of the region and the Commonwealth.

 Our graduates have risen to prominence in their professions and consider STCC to be the most vital link in their successes.
 Whether employed by one of our region's prominent health care facilities or major manufacturers, the message from employers is always the same - STCC graduates deliver.
 In fact, they deliver the most vital services the Greater Springfield area depends on and cannot live without.